iamwalter/azure_app_config/README.md

 ---

 ### FeatureFilters

-This package currently has the current built-in FeatureFilters:
+This package currently has 2 built-in FeatureFilters based on the defaults which can be found in the App Configuration dashboard:

-#### Percentage
+#### Microsoft.Targeting
-This will enable the flag to `Value` percentage of users.

-    "parameters": {
-    	"Value": 50
-    }
+Enable a flag based on a percentage.

 #### Microsoft.TimeWindow
-If current time is inbetween start and end time, return true.

-    "parameters": {
-       	"Start": "Wed, 21 Sep 2022 00:25:00 GMT",
-       	"End": "Wed, 21 Sep 2022 01:15:00 GMT"
-       }
+Enable a feature flag during a specified window of time.

-### Custom FeatureFilter
+### Implement your own FeatureFilter

 This package enables you to create custom FeatureFilters by extending the FeatureFilter class.
 For example, this is how the Percentage filter is implemented: